 Mizzen: shorter boom to keep it out of the way of the wind vane self steering and also the solar panels.
 Fully battened (so that you can use it as a steadying sail without it getting damaged by flapping) and a fat head for more area.
 Two slab reefs – again useful for a steadying sail and as more options for small sails for storm conditions.

 Forestay: we need to have some work done on our bow roller to fit our anchor.
 As part of this we will move the attachment point forward a little so that the furler for the yankee jib will be clear of it.
 As the forestay will not be used for any roller reefing or roller furling sails it can be dyneema, the same as the rest of the rigging.
-I have designed a way to neatly connect a Dyneema forestay (and tension it/remove the gains in length from creep).
+I have designed a way to neatly connect a Dyneema forestay (and tension it/remove the gains in length from creep) to our bow roller.
 The changes to the bow roller will include a guard to make sure that neither the anchor not the anchor chain can ever chafe against the dyneema.

 Bowsprit for Code Zero or Asymmetric Spinnaker: we will fit a removable bowsprit such as this one from Selden.
 This is the key to significantly improving light wind performance.
 Using a second continuous line furler we will be able to fly either a huge Code Zero (flat sail for going upwind in light conditions where we would be very under powered at the moment) or an Asymmetric spinnaker (much easier to use than a traditional spinnaker although not quite as good for going directly downwind).
-We could save quite a bit of money initially by using “socks” rather than a furler for these sails.
+We could save quite a bit of money initially by using “socks” rather than a furler for the spinnaker.

 So if that is where we want to be.
 Now we just need to get from A to B.